Rizzledizzle4/configure-ad/README.md

 Create an Admin and Normal User Account in AD.
-In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called “_EMPLOYEES”.
+In Active Directory Users and Computers (ADUC), create Organizational Units (OU) called “_EMPLOYEES” and “_ADMINS”.
-Create a new OU named “_ADMINS”.
 Create a new employee named “Jane Doe” (same password) with the username of “jane_admin”.
 Add jane_admin to the “Domain Admins” Security Group.
 Log out/close the Remote Desktop connection to DC-1 and log back in as “mydomain.com\jane_admin”.